the13nth/perso/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/langchain-ai/langchain-nextjs-template)
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Flangchain-ai%2Flangchain-nextjs-template)

-This template scaffolds a LangChain.js + Next.js starter app.
-It showcases how to use and combine LangChain modules for several use cases.
-Specifically:
+This template scaffolds a LangChain.js + Next.js starter app with an integrated content ingestion system.
+It showcases how to use and combine LangChain modules for several use cases:

 - [Simple chat](/app/api/chat/route.ts)
 - [Returning structured output from an LLM call](/app/api/chat/structured_output/route.ts)